IBM/super/README.md

 Cloud jobs to host the copy.
 No need to set up VMs nor to transfer the data to and from your laptop.

+You may copy your files to any `/s3/...` path.
+Here, we use the convenience `/s3/ibm/tmp` path that Super provides.

 ```sh
 super run -- cp \
   '/s3/aws/commoncrawl/crawl-data/CC-MAIN-2021-21/segments/1620243992721.31/wet/*-0000{1,2,3}.warc.wet.gz' \